art-from-the-machine/Mantella/README.md

 - Compatibility with 20+ languages
 - NPCs remember past conversations with you
 - NPCs are aware of in-game events
-- Fully playable in VR / SE / AE
+- Fully playable in VR / SE / AE (including .1130)

 # Installation
 ## Requirements